Third Reich: Hitler’s Berlin – Private Walking Tour

 - Visit the former Tempelhof Airport/Site of Columbia Concentration Camp

-- Four hour Third Reich private walking tour accompanied by one of our expert local guides (English language)
+- Three hour Third Reich private walking tour accompanied by one of our expert local guides (English language)

 - Collection from hotel/accommodation or tour start from central landmark (such as TV Tower/Brandenburg Gate)